EighteenZi/rocksdb_wiki/RocksDB-Tuning-Guide.md

 **soft_rate_limit** and **hard_rate_limit** -- In level style compaction, each level has its compaction score.
 Once compaction score is bigger than 1, we trigger the compaction.
 In case the score for any level is bigger than soft_rate_limit, we will slow down writes.
 If score is bigger than hard_rate_limit, writes will be stopped until the compaction for that level reduces its score.

 ## Prefix databases
-TODO Explain what happens when prefix_extractor is set and how to take full advantage of prefix API.

 ## Custom memtable and table factories
 TODO